Key Differences Between Aadhaar Authentication and Consent

 • Finally, UIDAI sends a simple “Yes” (match) or “No” (no match) back to the service provider.

-It’s important to remember that during this process, UIDAI only confirms whether there’s a match.
-It does not share any of your personal details, such as your name, address, or date of birth, with the service provider at this stage.
+It is important to remember that during this process, UIDAI only confirms whether there is a match.
+UIDAI maintains the privacy of your personal details, such as your name, address, or date of birth, ensuring these are not shared with the service provider at this stage.

 What Does Giving Aadhaar Consent Really Mean?